 This article is contributed by Shubham Agrawal.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

-- Ceiling of every element in same array
+- k-th missing element in an unsorted array

 Improved By : rahuku